 Soft-spoken Richard Atley Donald once threw 95-mile-per-hour fastballs for the 1939 New York Yankees, the first major league team to win four straight World Series.
 He won 12 straight games for them, to set an American League mark for rookies.
 Atley was a star pitcher for the 1937 Newark Bears, considered by many to be the best minor league team baseball team ever.
 His 29-year Yankees scouting career in Louisiana, his native Mississippi, Arkansas, Texas, Florida, Georgia, North and South Carolina, and parts of Alabama, Tennessee and Oklahoma, was punctuated by his signing of Ron Guidry in 1971.

-The Donalds came to Mississippi in a covered wagon midway through the 19th century from Sumter, South Carolina, not too far from Fort Sumter, where shots first rang out to start the Civil War.
+The Donalds came to Mississippi in a covered wagon midway through the 19th century from Sumter, South Carolina.
 This trek was made by two sisters, five brothers and their parents.
 The siblings, who included Atley’s grandfather, eventually settled in Brandon, Durant, Goodman, Morton and Philadelphia, Mississippi.
 Atley Donald was born in Morton, Mississippi, August 19, 1910, to Joseph Hugh Donald, a farmer, and Mattie Jefcoat Donald.
 Eighteen-month old Atley and four siblings—Huell, Maurice (aka “Lefty”), Mattye, and Clyde—moved to Downsville, Louisiana, in February 1912.
 Much of that trip was made on a Mississippi River barge from Vicksburg, Mississippi.
 Elly May, Atley’s baby sister, became the only sibling born in Louisiana.

 Atley walked each day to his country school in Downsville, a small north Louisiana community.
 His favorite baseball player as a kid was Babe Ruth.
 Once asked why, Atley said, “Babe Ruth was the only ballplayer one heard about in the Parish I lived in.
 As a kid I played at all positions and didn’t know I would wind up as a pitcher.”
 (Bloodgood, 267) A star high school basketball and baseball player, he scored the only touchdown in a one-time contest against Farmerville, Downsville’s arch-rival.
 Basketball was Atley’s favorite high school sport.
 After high school graduation in 1929, he attended Louisiana Tech in Ruston and earned four letters in baseball.
 A 1930 review of the freshman baseball team stated, “The most promising of the Bullpups is Atley Donald, a brother of the illustrious ‘Lefty,’ who throws the ball across the plate in a manner that makes him look good for the varsity now… a right-hander and has plenty of weight and height to make a good pitcher.”
 (Lagniappe, Freshman Team Review, 1930) Atley mainly pitched against small colleges such as Millsaps, Mississippi College, Birmingham Southern, and Centenary, but also against the University of Mississippi.
 Atley’s coach, L.J.
 Fox, wrote a 1933 letter of recommendation to Ed Barrow, the Yankees general manager, but it was ignored (Tofel, 87).